Sikinos | A Charming Greek Island

 Climate

-The island of Sikinos has a Mediterranean climate with hot and dry summers and mild winters.
+The island of Sikinos has a Med climate with hot and dry summers and mild winters.
 The average annual temperature is 79° F, with a yearly rainfall of around 12 inches.
 It is dry for 243 days a year.

 Places to see on Sikinos